www.animallaw.info

 (6) Guns:

-(b) The possession of a firearm or crossbow is prohibited on any wildlife management area during established seasons for archery hunting unless otherwise stipulated in a regulation established for a specific area.
-The possession of a gun (except a muzzleloading gun) is prohibited on any wildlife management area during seasons for muzzleloading gun hunting.
-The possession of a gun is prohibited on any wildlife management area during any season open only for the taking of fur-bearing animals or frogs unless otherwise stipulated in a regulation established for a specific area.
+(a) Taking wildlife (except migratory birds and non-protected birds during migratory bird season) with a gun (except a bow) is prohibited on any wildlife management area during the established archery season unless otherwise stipulated in a regulation established for a specific area.
+Taking wildlife (except migratory birds and non-protected birds during migratory bird season) with a gun (except a muzzleloading gun) is prohibited on any wildlife management area during the established muzzleloading gun season unless otherwise stipulated in a regulation established for a specific area.
+Taking wildlife with a gun is prohibited on any wildlife management area during any season open only for the taking of fur-bearing animals or frogs unless otherwise stipulated in a regulation established for a specific area.

-(g) Centerfire shotguns are permitted during established area seasons when one or more migratory game birds are legal to take except when prohibited by specific area rule.
+(b) Taking migratory birds and non-protected birds with centerfire shotguns is allowed during established area seasons when one or more migratory birds are legal to take except when prohibited by specific area rule.

 (7) Dogs:

-(a) Dogs may be used for hunting during open seasons unless prohibited by regulations for the particular management area.
-The Executive Director or designee shall issue permits to raccoon hunting organizations that are sanctioned by the United Kennel Club, American Kennel Club, Professional Kennel Club, or similar sanctioning entity to allow raccoon hunting during otherwise closed seasons and at time and places designated in the permit.
+(a) Dogs may be used for hunting during open seasons, except bear season or if prohibited by regulations for the particular management area.
+The Executive Director or designee may issue permits to raccoon or fox hunting organizations that are sanctioned by the United Kennel Club, American Kennel Club, Professional Kennel Club, or similar sanctioning entity to allow raccoon or fox hunting during otherwise closed seasons and at times and places designated in the permit.
 Permits may be issued only in areas where this activity will not negatively impact wildlife, where adjoining landowner conflicts will be minimal, where cooperating landowners are in agreement with the permit conditions, and when not in conflict with other user groups.

 (b) No person shall knowingly or negligently allow any dog to pursue or molest any wildlife during any period in which the taking of such wildlife by the use of dogs is prohibited.